dschick/udkm1Dsim/CONTRIBUTING.md

    requestor's branch until the result is satisfactory.
 5. once the proposed code is considered ready by an appointed udmkm1Dsimpy integrator, the integrator merges the pull request into `develop`.
+6. In order to keep your fork up to date with the official repository do the following within your local copy of the repository:

+    git remote add upstream git://github.com/dschick/udkm1Dsimpy.git
+    git fetch upstream
+    git pull upstream develop

 ## Important considerations: